nicolewhite/slack-meme/README.md

 # slackbot-meme
-Easily post memes to Slack with slash commands.
+Post memes to any Slack channel with a slash command.

 ## Setup